 New to Telerik ReportingStart a free 30-day trial

-Steps for Implementing a Custom ReportSource Resolver
+Implementing a Custom ReportSource Resolver Explained with Example

 The report sources passed from the Report Viewers using Reporting REST Service and Navigate To Report action are resolved by the ReportSource Resolver of the service.
 The ReportSource of the SubReport item is resolved in the context of the Reporting Engine and doesn't use the ReportSource Resolver of the REST Service.